WebOrigami/docs/content/builtins/dev/audit.md

 Here `audit` reports that `a.html` has a link to a non-existent page `b.html`.

+Auditing a site directly (via the `.ori` example above) lets you audit it without having to build it first.

+## Auditing a folder created by a static site generator

 Because Origami treats all trees equally, you can also audit a folder of HTML pages.
 For example, if you're using `copy` to [build your site](/builtins/dev/copy.html#copy-to-build), you could audit the build output folder:

 ```console
 $ ori audit build
 ```

-Auditing a site directly (via the `.ori` example above) lets you audit it without having to build it first.
+Use this same approach to audit the output of pages built with other static site generators (SSGs).
+Build the site with the SSG as usual, then run `audit` against the output folder.

 ## Auditing a live site